xlcollaborative/xlc-agreement/agreement.md

 ### Equal Pay

-Each contributor is entitled to receive an equal share of license fees for the project.
-Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, and must allow payment to any successor contributor who secures [majority approval](#majority).
+Each contributor is entitled to receive an equal share of license fees, license royalties, and other license-based payments for the project.
+Any sublicense that entitles any contributor to payment must require payment to the contributor who gave the sublicense to start, or to any successor contributor who secures [majority approval](#majority) to take their place.

 ### Distributing Payments